 Helping a Family Member or Friend

-The support of family and friends is critical in the treatment of BPD, as many people with this illness may isolate themselves from these relationships in times of greatest need.
+The support of family and friends is critical in the treatment of BPD, as many people with this condition may isolate themselves from relationships—even when they need them most.

 - Look for warning signs.
-BPD often shows in erratic behavior, shopping sprees, sexual or substance binges and blow-up fights in relationships.
-If a person is open to it, discuss your friend or family member’s past episodes with them so he or she can clearly recognize the signs early.
+BPD often presents in erratic behavior, like shopping sprees, sexual or substance binges and fighting/arguing.
+If your loved one is open to it, discuss their behaviors with them, so they can recognize the signs early.

-- Encourage continued treatment.
-Family and friends can be most helpful in encouraging someone to engage in proper treatment for this complicated and frustrating illness.
+- Encourage treatment.
+Family and friends can be helpful in encouraging someone to begin and engage in proper treatment for this complicated and frustrating illness.

 - Understand treatment.
-If your loved one is in a skills-based approach like DBT, learn the language of these coping strategies and use them to help provide support.
+If your loved one is in a skills-based approach like DBT, learn the language of this treatment and use it to help provide support.

 - Speak honestly and kindly.
-Don’t chide people for failing to be in control or making bad choices.
+Don’t ridicule your friend of family member for failing to be in control or making bad choices.
 Instead, make specific offers of help and follow through.
-Tell the person you care about him or her.
-Ask how he or she feels.
+Tell the person you care about him/her.
+Ask how they’re feeling.

 - React calmly.
-Even if your family member or friend is in a crisis, it’s important to remain calm.
-Listen to him and make him feel understood, then take the next step toward getting help.
+Even if your family member or friend is in crisis, it’s important to remain calm.
+Listen and make them feel understood, then take the next step toward getting help.

-Find out more about taking care of your family member or friend and yourself.
+Find out more about taking care of your family member or friend (without forgetting about yourself!).

 Reviewed December 2017